tomzx/blog.tomrochette.com-content/agi/build-an-agi-using-polya-method/article.md

 		* the ability to process inputs into meaningful outputs (the more varied the inputs you can process, the more intelligent you are)
 		* the ability to resolve problems
 		* the ability to make efficient use of a limited amount of resources(energy/time) toward objectives
+		* the ability to abstract/generalize from examples in an efficient manner and to apply its knowledge to newer situations through analogy
+		* the ability to process information as efficiently as possible while making use of it in the most effective manner (determined by the environment)
+		* the ability to judge and evaluate the pertinence of information

 ## What are you asked to find out show?
 * That AGI is possible